 Additionally, you’ll have to take into account rules surrounding how much you can contribute to each type of account.

 For Roth IRAs, there are income limitations.
-Single, head of household and married filing separately filers who make more than $135,000 can’t contribute anything at all, while those who make less than $120,000 can contribute up to the limit for their age. .
+For 2020, single, head-of-household and married-filing-separately filers who make more than $139,000 can’t contribute anything at all, while those who make less than $124,000 can contribute up to the limit for their age.
 The folks who fall in between are allowed to contribute a reduced amount.

 Traditional IRAs have limitations on how much of your contribution you can deduct based on your income and whether you or your spouse is covered by a retirement plan at work.
 To learn more, visit the IRS page on contribution limits.
 Depending on your situation, you may be limited to one type of IRA.

 So which one to choose?
 If you have access to a 401(k) plan at work, contributing at least enough to take advantage of the full-employer match could score you some “free” money in the form of employer match contributions.
 You can also contribute more to your 401(k) until you reach the annual contribution limit.
 Or if you don’t like the fees or investment options offered by your employer’s plan, you can consider the tax-favored benefits of a traditional or Roth IRA next.